 According to the derivation calculus, when the shear force is zero or changes sign from maximum to minimum, the bending moment will have the maximum or minimum on this point.

-Some Graphing Techniques From Math
+Some Graphing Techniques from Math for Bending Moment Diagram

 - If the shear force application is singular on a beam, the shear force diagram will be constant just as shown below.
 So, the bending moment diagram will be inclined linear.